Bagel U

 BAGEL U

 "Bagel University” (commonly known as “Bagel U”) is a learning experience where members teach members at the Shul, in their homes, or on Zoom on a broad range of topics within Jewish heritage, religion, culture, and the arts.
 “Bagel U” classes are a way of helping our members gain a deeper understanding of topics of personal interest that are related to Judaism.
 Members are encouraged to offer their suggestions of classes they 'd like to attend as well as classes they'd like to lead!
-Our Fall 2024 lineup is beginning to take shape.

 If you're not a member and enjoy viewing these classes, please consider joining as a member or making a thank-you donation.

 A year-by-year listing for past Bagel U events follows; please scroll down to see the YouTube recordings.
-Our Archives can be viewed here.
+Our Archives can be viewed here

 2024